 What is it? | Name under which you participate in trading activities | Your unique address on the internet | Name you use to distinguish your products and services from those of your competitors |

-How do you register it? | You don't have to register your trade name, but you must actively use it | You register your domain name – via your hosting provider – with SIDN for all .nl addresses | You register your brand name to protect it in the Benelux with BOIP |
+How do you register it? | You don't have to register your trade name, but you must actively use it | You register your domain name – via your hosting provider – with SIDN for all .nl addresses, with DNS Belgium for all .be, .brussels en .vlaanderen addresses | You register your brand name to protect it in the Benelux with BOIP |

 What does it give protection to? | Your trade name gives you a basic level of protection.
-After you, others may not use your trade name for the same sort of activity in the region where you are active | Your domain name gives you few or no rights in respect of others using your name | Registering your brand name means that, after you, others may not use the same name as a trade name, a domain name and/or a brand name, for the same kind of activity in the region for which you have registered it. |
+After you, others may not use your trade name for the same sort of activity in the region where you are active, if it causes confusion. | Your domain name gives you few or no rights in respect of others using your name | Registering your brand name means that, after you, others may not use the same or similar name as a trade name, a domain name and/or a brand name, for the same or similar activity in the region for which you have registered it. |

 Have you chosen a name? | Check then first whether that name already exists |